natecostello/van_two_point_oh/blog/2021-11-2-8020-install/8020-install.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: 'We built Van 2.0's structure with 15 series 8020 extruded aluminum based on its precision, strength, and popularity among DIY van conversion projects.
-Ordering cut-to-length and counter-bored pieces made assembly and install a breeze.'
+tldr: "We built Van 2.0's structure with 15 series 8020 extruded aluminum based on its precision, strength, and popularity among DIY van conversion projects.
+Ordering cut-to-length and counter-bored pieces made assembly and install a breeze."
 ---

 **TLDR: We built Van 2.0's structure with 15 series 8020 extruded aluminum based on its precision, strength, and popularity among DIY van conversion projects.
 Ordering cut-to-length and counter-bored pieces made assembly and install a breeze.**